APSU - Marks Building, Clarksville, TN 37040

 931-221-1350 | 931-221-1360 (fax)

 Early Release: 12:30 PM

 What is a Middle College?

 Middle College is a unique collaborative program between Clarksville-Montgomery County School System and Austin Peay State University that enables junior and senior high school students throughout the district to obtain a quality high school education while concurrently receiving direct and invaluable access to college courses.
-Middle College at Austin Peay State University is a transitional program that integrates high school, college, and career training all set on a university campus.
+Middle College at Austin Peay State University is a program that integrates high school, college, and career training all set on a university campus.

 Who is eligible to apply?